glennj/exercism.io/python/bank-account/README.md

 It should be possible to close an account; operations against a closed account must fail.

-## Instructions

-Run the test file, and fix each of the errors in turn.
-When you get the first test to pass, go to the first pending or skipped test, and make that pass as well.
-When all of the tests are passing, feel free to submit.

-Remember that passing code is just the first step.
-The goal is to work towards a solution that is as readable and expressive as you can make it.

-Have fun!

 ## Exception messages

 Sometimes it is necessary to [raise an exception](https://docs.python.org/3/tutorial/errors.html#raising-exceptions).
 When you do this, you should always include a **meaningful error message** to indicate what the source of the error is.
 This makes your code more readable and helps significantly with debugging.
 For situations where you know that the error source will be a certain type, you can choose to raise one of the [built in error types](https://docs.python.org/3/library/exceptions.html#base-classes), but should still include a meaningful message.